The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: Local homeomorphism theorems

+Define as the subspace of stable irreducible holonomy where each $\cR$-type end holonomy group has a unique eigenvector and each $\cT$-type end holonomy group has a unique eigen-$1$-form.
+Define $\Def^s_{A, E, u}(\mathcal{O})$ as the subspace of $\Def_{A, E}(\mathcal{O})$ mapping to the subspace under $\hol$.

+The last part is proved by using affine suspension.
+This will prove Theorem \ref{thm:A} since the uniqueness of the fixed points of the end holonomy groups gives us the section $s_{\mathcal V}$ for $\mathcal V$ equal to the space of representations corresponding to

-\begin{corollary} Suppose that $\mathcal{O}$ is a topologically tame $n$-orbifold with the end fundamental group conditions.
-The map sending affine structures to the conjugacy classes of their holonomy homomorphisms is a local homeomorphism.
-So is the map \end{corollary}
+\begin{corollary} Suppose that $\mathcal{O}$ is a noncompact strongly tame $n$-orbifold.
+Assume $\partial \orb =\emp$.
+Then the map sending affine structures to the conjugacy classes of their holonomy homomorphisms is a local homeomorphism.
+So is the map \end{corollary} \begin{proof} For each representation in we find a unique set of vectors and $1$-forms corresponding to the ends.
+The continuity follows by considering sequences.
+We use the above paragraph and Theorems \ref{thm:affine} and \ref{thm:projective}. \end{proof}